Home Loan Experts

 • House: Single, detached, free-standing houses

-• Unit: Apartment that typically has strata title and are attached to other apartments.
+• Unit: Apartment that typically has strata title and is attached to other apartments.

 • Townhouse: Semi-detached home sharing a common wall with the house next to it.